 Kyle (left) and Lee Hazen reminisce about their experiences.
 Lee owns the famous “Studio By Pond” recording facility where Kyle recorded the England Dan and John Ford Coley hits, “I’d Really Love To See You Tonight” and “The Nights Are Forever Without You “.

 Q. The second release from the album was “Nights Are Forever Without You “, also a big hit.
 After their split, Dan Seals went on to have a very successful career in Country music with you as his producer.
 Was it an easy transition for you in terms of genre markets and the ‘cultural’ differences in Nashville?
-Kyle: A couple things.
-One of the first times Dan and I met and we were going to make this record in Hendersonville (TN), he walked in the control room in Lee Hazen’s studio, and the very first thing he said to me was “Man, I’d really like to make a country record some day.”
+Kyle: A couple of things.
+One of the first times Dan and I met and we were going to make this record in Hendersonville (TN), he walked in the control room in Lee Hazen’s studio, and the very first thing he said to me was “Man, I’d really like to make a country record someday.”
 And I said, “Anything’s possible, and maybe someday that’ll happen.”
 So, in some ways, it was sort of destined that we’d get to do that.
-One the other hand, before making the records with “England Dan “, I’d spent four years at the Glaser Studio making Tom Paul and the Glaser Brothers records, Willie Nelson records, and Kenny Rogers records, and Waylon Jennings – I actually went on the road and played piano with Waylon for a few months.
+On the other hand, before making the records with “England Dan “, I’d spent four years at the Glaser Studio making Tom Paul and the Glaser Brothers records, Willie Nelson records, and Kenny Rogers records, and Waylon Jennings – I actually went on the road and played the piano with Waylon for a few months.
 So my background of country and pop was fairly solid at the time.

 Because I’d had pop hits, people in Nashville didn’t really consider me a country producer.
-But the folks at Capitol – Lynn Shultz, particularly, and Jim Fogelsong – were very supportive of what Danny and I were doing.
+But the folks at Capitol – Lynn Shultz, particularly, and Jim Foglesong – were very supportive of what Danny and I were doing.
 Danny was writing some wonderful tunes.
 That was back in the days when you could make a record for not an enormous amount of money, and people could afford to wait.
-Our first record didn’t do all that well, but eventually we started to hit a stride with some really good solid records – “Bop” was a huge record for Danny which was sort of a pop kind of thing.
+Our first record didn’t do all that well, but eventually, we started to hit a stride with some really good solid records – “Bop” was a huge record for Danny which was sort of a pop kind of thing.